Charlotte Colbert: Multi-media sculptures and Installations

+Colbert, in partnership with Flatiron Nomad, NYCDOTArt and the Meatpacking District installed two of her 30 foot sculptures in Manhattan.
+They were described as "Radically intimate public art", "an installation that transforms steel into something almost metaphysical".

 Colbert's multi-media video sculptures are made of layered TV screens encased in rusty metal.
 The Benefit Supervisor Sleeping is a 170 kg video installation, 21st-century reinterpretation of Lucian Freud's famous painting of Sue Tilley.
 It is described as inverting the male gaze and "re-frame Sue Tilley, the subject of Freud's Benefit Supervisor series, from objectified to objectifier".
 'I like the idea of turning the tables, subverting the male gaze.
 Sue is now looking at us.' says Charlotte Colbert.

 In 2018 she collaborated with Lily Cole doing a 3-meter video sculpture of the activist and model breastfeeding her child in response to the stigmatisation of breastfeeding in public.

 In 2017 she made a video sculpture of Lee Soon-Kyu, a 79-year-old South Korean woman who was abruptly separated from her husband when the Korean War started.
 She did not see him for 65 years until finally she was allowed a 3-day visit to North Korea during which her son, now in his sixties, was able to see his father for the first time.
 "Her sitting for a moving image portrait was an extremely moving experience for me."

 Her show Dreamland Siren curated by Simon de Pury and UTA Artist Spac exhibited at Fitzrovia Chapel during Frieze Art Fair.
 It showcased monumental sculptures.
 "Loosely inspired by Alice in Wonderland {...} the exhibition invites us to become aware of what we dream and visualise collectively".
 The artist collaborated with composer Isobel Waller-Bridge to devise a soundscape for the exhibition which was released on vinyl and also collaborated with spoken word poet Hollie McNish who wrote a poem called dreamland for the show.

 "Colbert conjures fantastical worlds by blending the boundaries between reality and imagination," wrote Rachel Hajek of the Design Museum.

-Lewes FC Collaboration
+Lewes FC collaboration

 In 2024 Colbert was asked to support Lewes F.C.’s “See Us As We Are Campaign” and she designed the playing shirts for the female team.
 The community owned team are known for their radical stance on gender parity - remunerating their female and male players equally since 2017.
 Colbert collaborated with singer Kate Nash on a video and song to support the team.